ljdnielsen/pigeon_conservation/docs/notes/haplotypes.md

     paup> hsearch start=stepwise addseq=random nreps=20 rseed=98367 swap=TBR
     ~~~

     From this search, 12 equally parsimonious trees were found.
-These trees were summarized in a consensus tree according to the majority rule, i.e. monophyletic groups occuring in at least 50% of the 12 equally parsimonious trees are accepted.
+These trees were summarized in a consensus tree according to the majority rule, i.e. monophyletic groups occurring in at least 50% of the 12 equally parsimonious trees were accepted.
 The consesus tree, with branches labeled with support values i.e. the frequency with which the more terminal branches were monophyletic, was generated and saved by executing the following command:

     ~~~bash
     paup> contree all /strict=no majrule=yes percent=50 treefile=data/processed/genera/Goura/cytb.consensus.tree.nexus